AIVolcanoLab/orange3-volcanoes/README.md

 ### Installing Orange-Volcanoes with pip

-Once Orange have been correctly installed in a dedicated enviroment, we can proceed installing the Orange-Volcanoes add-on in the same enviroment.
+Once Orange have been correctly installed in a dedicated enviroment, we can proceed installing the Orange-Volcanoes add-on within the same enviroment.
 This can be done via [pip install] with the easy command `pip install orange3-volcanoes`

 [pip install]: https://pypi.org/project/orange3-volcanoes/